 “When I began to talk about flying, she already had confidence in me.
 My mother never warned me not to do this or that for fear of being hurt.
 Of course I got hurt, but I was never afraid.”

-Katherine Stinson wanted to be a piano player.
+Born in Alabama in 1891, Katherine Stinson wanted to be a piano player during her teenage years.
 So to make money for lessons, she earned a pilot’s certificate, which she was going to use to teach others to fly.
 But she fell in love with flying and decided to become an aviator instead.